-Turnitin is a plagiarism-checking and online grading software program that is integrated with Blackboard.
+Turnitin is a plagiarism-checking and online grading software program that is integrated with Canvas.
 Instructors may ask their students to submit papers to Turnitin for plagiarism evaluation.
 Turnitin checks submitted papers against billions of web pages, previously submitted student papers, and library databases and publications.
 Identical passages are flagged in an originality report.
 Instructors may make originality reports available to students during the draft phase of a paper assignment so that they have an opportunity to correct unintentional plagiarism.

 Peer reviewed articles are generally found in scholarly journals.
 They are evaluated by a group of experts in a particular field to make sure they meet necessary standards before they are published.

 Here are some useful resources on peer reviewed articles: